 Direct discrimination where a person is treated less favourably on the grounds of their religion or belief or lack of religion or belief.
 This need not be the person’s own religion or belief.
 For example, it is direct discrimination where someone is treated less favourably because of their partner’s religion or belief.

 Indirect religious discrimination at work where a provision or criterion disadvantages people of a specific religion or belief (or lack of), including the individual concerned, unless the practice can be objectively justified (by this the legislation means it is a proportional means of achieving a legitimate aim).
 Indirect religious discrimination is unlawful whether it is intentional or not.

 Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.

 Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation.
 Also where they give or intend to give evidence in relation to a complaint of religious discrimination at work.

-We help employers prevent discrimination in the workplace in a variety of ways, including writing and advising on the implementation of an equality and diversity policy and training managers in religion in the workplace laws.
+We help you prevent discrimination in the workplace in a variety of ways, including writing and advising on the implementation of an equality and diversity policy and training managers in religion in the workplace laws.
 We offer advice on redundancy and Settlement Agreements in relation to religious discrimination claims.